AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 example.org#%#//scriptlet('prevent-eval-if'[, search])
 ```

-- `search` - optional, string or regexp for matching stringified eval payload.
+- `search` - optional, string or regular expression matching the stringified eval payload;
-If 'search is not specified — all stringified eval payload will be matched
+defaults to match all stringified eval payloads;
+invalid regular expression will cause exit and rule will not work

 **Examples**
 ```